cffls/matic-docs/docs/integrate/full-node.md

 git clone https://github.com/maticnetwork/node-ansible
 ```

-Change to the cloned repository:
+Navigate to the root of the repository:

 ```sh
 cd node-ansible